jharwell/sierra/docs/src/concepts/dataflow.rst

 only matching files are processed.
 Thus, SIERRA is very efficient in its data processing.

 ..
+NOTE:: This matching is *exact*: a configured source name is matched against a raw output file's path relative to the run output root (not a substring of it), so a bare name resolves at the output root and a nested file must be named by its path.
+A name that matches more than one file is a hard error.

+..
 TIP:: :term:`Processed Output Data` files can be thought of as time-series
          data at the level of :term:`Experimental Runs <Experimental Run>`.

-Some examples of plugins performing this reduce operation:
+Some examples of plugins performing this collation:

 - :ref:`plugins/proc/collate`